lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 requestMoreMoney(completionHandler: { spend($0) })
 ```

-The functional style is preferable whenever possible: explicit argument names are omitted (placeholders like `$0` are used), one line closure content scope is placed on the same line with braces.
+The functional style is preferable whenever possible: explicit argument names are omitted (placeholders like `$0` are used), one line closure content scope is placed on the same line with braces (with respect to the line width limits, though).

 **Don't**: